Chitrakoot, Madhya Pradesh

 Chitrakoot is a pilgrimage centre and a nagar panchayat in the Satna district in the state of Madhya Pradesh, India.
 Connected to the Indian epic Ramayana, it is a place of religious, cultural, historical and archaeological importance, situated in the Baghelkhand region.
 It borders the Chitrakoot district in Uttar Pradesh, whose headquarters Chitrakoot Dham is located nearby.
 The city lies in the historical Chitrakoot region, which is divided between the present-day Indian states of Uttar Pradesh and Madhya Pradesh.
 It is known for a number of temples and sites mentioned in Hindu scriptures.

-It attracts pilgrims throughout the year on occasions such as Amavasya, Somwati Amavasya, Deepawali, Sharad-Poornima, Makar Sankranti, Rama Navami and for Free Eye Care Medical Camps.
+It attracts pilgrims throughout the year on occasions such as Amavasya, Somwati Amavasya, Deepavali, Sharad-Poornima, Makar Sankranti, Rama Navami and for Free Eye Care Medical Camps.
 Noted 'Ayurvedic' and 'Yoga' centres like 'Arogyadham' are located in Chitrakoot.

 Legend

-Chitrakoot is one of the important places connected to the epic Ramayana, where Lord Rama is persuaded by his brother Bharata to return to Ayodhya and where Rama performed the last rites of his father Dasharatha in presence of all the gods and goddesses.
-The forests of Chitrakoot is where Rama, Sita and Lakshmana took refuge and spent 12 years in the woods, which was already home to several hermits.
-The ancient Indian sages, including Atri Muni, Rishi Agastya, and Sage Sharbhanga, were said to have meditated in the forests of Chitrakoot.
+Chitrakuta, identified with modern Chitrakoot, is one of the important places connected to the epic Ramayana.
+It is here where Rama's brother Bharata fails to persuade Rama to return to Ayodhya to become king at the very start of his exile.
+It is where Rama performed the last rites of his dead father Dasharatha in the presence of all the gods and goddesses.
+The forests of Chitrakuta is where Rama, Sita, and Lakshmana took refuge and spent 14 years in the woods, which was already home to several hermits.
+The ancient Indian sages, including Atri, Agastya, and Sharabhanga, were said to have meditated in the forests of Chitrakuta.